RasmusJensen96/WS/_posts/2020-06-24-volatility-modelling-r.md

 ![](../assets/img/GASVM.png)<!-- -->

-Well then the Gamma-GAS model seems to proviide a quite good fit for the conditional mean (predicted value).
+Well then the Gamma-GAS model seems to provide a quite good fit for the conditional mean (predicted value).
 However how much off is the model?